Fear, humility, grace

 (Originally published in The Sewanee Mountain Messenger.
 Reproduced by permission.)

-The spring storms are here.
+The summer storms are here.

 At night, between sirens and tornado warnings, the chaos of noise outside blends rain, thunder, and wind into indistinguishable roar.
 We emerge in the morning to observe the displacement: flood debris — leaves, twigs, branches — spreading for twenty feet away from the banks of small streams; channels cut by rushing water to the bare earth on trails in the woods.